MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 <!-- ====================================================================== -->
 ## Step 6 - View the opened project

-1. On your local drive, open again the **WebView2Samples** solution in the same version of Visual Studio that you set up, such as Visual Studio 2019:
+1. On your local drive, open again the **WebView2Samples** solution in the same version of Visual Studio that you set up:

    *  `<your-repos-directory>/WebView2Samples/SampleApps/WebView2Samples.sln`